 - 6 billionTons of CO2 reduced over the life of the clean cars program6

 - 12 billionBarrels of oil saved over lifetime of 2012-2025 model year vehicles6

-The threat: Trump announced plans to review greenhouse gas and fuel efficiency standards for new models hitting the market between 2022 and 2025.
+The threat: Trump announced plans to rollbackgreenhouse gas and fuel efficiency standards for new models hitting the market between 2022 and 2025.